-If you've never used remarketing campaigns, Google AdWords is the best place to start.
+If you've never used remarketing services, Google Ads is the best place to start.
 It's also one of most popular online advertising platforms today, so if you use it to run PPC campaigns, expanding into remarketing is a logical next step.

 But how do you use remarketing to your advantage?

 There are several different ways to create a strategy, meaning that you're almost guaranteed to find a remarketing style that fits your company's specific needs.

 WebFX's team of more than 250+ experts will help guide you in the right direction when selecting the strategy best for your company.
 You can call 888-601-5359 or contact us online for help getting started today!

 Do you want to successfully remarket your company online?Yes!
 Let's get started!

 On this page, we'll take a look at six ways you can use Google Ads to remarket your company online.